-- As well as access to the extensive Queen Mary Library resources, MSc Mathematics students enjoy a spacious recently refurbished shared office in the Mathematics Building and a dedicated computer network with state-of-the-art software and printing facilities.
+- As well as access to the extensive Queen Mary Library resources, MSc Mathematics students enjoy a spacious recently refurbished shared office and a dedicated computer network with state-of-the-art software and printing facilities.

 - We expect to be able to offer on-campus accommodation to all new full-time postgraduate students coming from outside the London area.

 For more detailed information about the MSc Mathematics programme, please see our information for current MSc Maths students.
 For admissions information for this programme, please see the menu on the left.

 This MSc programme is directed by Dr Rosemary Harris, Senior Lecturer in Applied Mathematics.
 Rosemary has a D.Phil. in Theoretical Physics from the University of Oxford and her current research interests are focused on stochastic non-equilibrium processes including:

 - interacting particle systems, large deviations, fluctuation relations;

 She enjoys travelling, hillwalking and trying to play squash.